A journey into the art of Woodsmanship led by Adrian Leaman, who supervised the felling of the big oaks in Kevin

 “Immerse yourself in the woodland life and learn to fell a mature tree with axes and hand saws.
 It’s an exhilarating, humbling and primal experience.”

-During the course you will train in traditional tree felling techniques and then put these into practice.
+During the camp you will train in traditional tree felling techniques and then put these into practice.
 It will likely change the way you look at trees and timber forever – see the testimonials below.
 Suitable as continued professional development, for career/life-changers and for anyone who loves sharing time in the woods with like-minded folk.
 No previous experience required; suitable for participants aged 18+ – those aged 16-18 must be accompanied by an adult.

 Or call 07952 759466